aishwarya-mocherla/virtual_mouse/README.md

 <img width=40% src="virtual_mouse_images/5final.gif"> &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;
 </p>

+*The list generated in the above picture is the position of the tips of all the five fingers.
+1 indicates up and 0 indicates that the pertacular finger is down.'*

 Now that we have our improvised hand tracking module, we start working on the virtual mouse.
 In addition to OpenCV and MediaPipe libraries, we also use the **AutoPy** library.
 It is a cross-platform GUI automation library that includes functions for controlling the keyboard and mouse.